 Dr. Havens is committed to advancing the field of nursing through research and engagement with nurse leaders, practicing nurses and health care organizations.
 She has served as principal investigator on various federally funded studies focused on improving nursing practice and patient care.
 Her most recent work includes several initiatives to translate research findings to improve the quality of patient care and nursing practice in hospitals and enhance the quality of patient care in emergency rooms located in rural North Carolina hospitals.

-Dr. Havens developed the groundbreaking Decisional Involvement Scale (DIS), which is a well-known tool used across the US and internationally by hundreds of hospitals, hospital systems, researchers and consultants to enhance clinical nurse involvement in decisions about nursing practice and patient care.
+Dr. Havens developed the groundbreaking Decisional Involvement Scale (DIS), which is a well-known tool used across the globe by hundreds of hospitals, hospital systems, researchers and consultants to enhance clinical nurse involvement in decisions about nursing practice and patient care.
 Her research has been honored by the American Organization of Nurse Executives with the National Nurse Researcher Award and by Villanova’s Fitzpatrick College of Nursing with its Medallion for Distinguished Contributions in Nursing Research.
 Dr. Havens was also inducted into the Sigma Theta Tau International Nurse Researcher Hall of Fame.

 A dedicated practitioner, teacher and scholar, she is also a passionate advocate for quality nursing education and practice, as well as quality patient care, and community and global initiatives to improve the health of underserved populations.
 She is a fellow in the American Academy of Nursing, has held leadership roles in a number of nursing organizations, including the American Nurses Association, and has served as a board member at prestigious councils, foundations, hospitals and community organizations.